plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * To configure a goal, go to your website's settings in your Plausible Analytics account and visit the "Goals" section
 * You should see a prompt to add a goal.
 Click on the "+ Add goal" button to go to the goal creation form
 * Select Custom event as the goal trigger and enter the name of the custom event you are triggering.
 The name must match the one you added as a CSS class name on your site for conversions to appear in your analytics dashboard.
-So in our example where you added a CSS class name `plausible-event-name=Form+Submit`, the goal to add to your Plausible account is `Form Submit` (plus is replaced by a space).
+So in our example where you added a CSS class name `plausible-event-name=Form+Submit`, the goal to add to your Plausible account is `Form Submit` (plus is replaced by a space)
 * Next, click on the "Add goal" button and you'll be taken back to the Goals page

 When you navigate back to your Plausible dashboard, you should see the number of visitors who triggered the custom event.
 Custom events are listed at the bottom of your dashboard and will appear as soon as the first conversion has been tracked.